-As part of a planned development district application, except for allowable density, an applicant may request the a waiver of or modification to specific development standards of the subdivision ordinance, this chapter or the requirements of the Zoning Ordinance be granted.
+As part of a planned development district application, except for allowable density, an applicant may request that a waiver of or modification to specific development standards of the subdivision ordinance, this chapter or the requirements of the Zoning Ordinance be granted.

-requirements of the Zoning Ordinance be granted.
-1.An applicant shall provide written justification for all proposed waivers or modifications that demonstrates that the request is necessary due to the unique characteristics of the specific property, or the activity proposed is based on previously submitted and approved submission documents, provided such waivers or modifications will not conflict with the fulfillment of the purpose of this section.
-2. The applicant shall propose an alternative or modified approach to fulfill the intent of the standard being waived or modified.
-3. All modifications or waivers must demonstrate that the alternative proposal fulfills or exceeds the intent and purpose of the regulation being modified or the Comprehensive Plan.
-4. The Haymarket Town Council may approve or disapprove such a request as specifically identified in the Council's motion, in whole or in part.
-5. The approval of any waiver or modification requests will be reflected in the approved rezoning.
-6. The depiction of a modification or waiver upon plans required by this section shall not of itself authorize such waiver or modification.
-Subject to approval by the Town Planner or designee, site and subdivision plans may be concurrently processes with a rezoning application upon the request of the applicant if the applicant acknowledges in writing responsibility for costs related to site and subdivision plan submittal regardless of whether the rezoning application is approved or denied.
-Concurrent processing of site and subdivision plans shall be limited to rezoning applications for targeted industries, planned development districts, nonresidential uses and residential projects including a qualified affordable housing component, either or both of which shall be in accordance with the long-range land use designation of the Comprehensive Plan, or as otherwise authorized by the Town the long-range land use designation of the Comprehensive Plan, or as otherwise authorized by the Town Planner.
-Submission of the plans may occur after receipt of agency comments upon first review of the application.
+- 1. An applicant shall provide written justification for all proposed waivers or modifications that demonstrates that the request is necessary due to the unique characteristics of the specific property, or the activity proposed is based on previously submitted and approved submission documents, provided such waivers or modifications will not conflict with the fulfillment of the purpose of this section. - 2.
+The applicant shall propose an alternative or modified approach to fulfill the intent of the standard being waived or modified. - 3.
+All modifications or waivers must demonstrate that the alternative proposal fulfills or exceeds the intent and purpose of the regulation being modified or the Comprehensive Plan. - 4.
+The Haymarket Town Council may approve or disapprove such a request as specifically identified in the Council's motion, in whole or in part. - 5.
+The approval of any waiver or modification requests will be reflected in the approved rezoning. - 6.
+The depiction of a modification or waiver upon plans required by this section shall not of itself authorize such waiver or modification.